zeuswebmaster/node_typescript_parsing/README.md

 CC Equity </= $15,000 is civil
 Chapter 82 - Unlawful Detainer is eviction
 SC Property Insurance Claim > $500 - $2,500 is insurance-claims
-SC Damages is debt
+SC Damages is debt, we want pls
+CC Damages is debt, we want dfs
-CC Damages is debt
+all Small Claims + - Damages is debt
 In the case of Real Property/Mortgage Foreclosure $1 - $15,000, we want defs
 In the case of CC Credit Card Debt, we want defs
 In case of SC Property Insurance Claim, we want pls